scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 )
 ```
 ## Build should now be successful
 Your build should now be successful.
-In same cases, you also need to give permission to access the Swift4j library.
+In some cases, you also need to give permission to access the Swift4j library.
 You can do this using Xcode by clicking on the error message and approving the library.

-## Build should now be successful
+# Reuse and develop in Android Studio

+##